cocoa-nlp/cocoa-nlp.github.io/README.md

 - Photo
 - Personal website URL (if you have it)
 - Twitter/linkedin/github (optional)
 - Role.
-One of these: PhD Student, MS Student, Research Intern, Research Assitant, UG Student, HS Research Intern (or similar, ask Steve if you aren't sure)
+One of these: PhD Student, MS Student, Research Intern, Research Assistant, UG Student, HS Research Intern (or similar, ask Steve if you aren't sure)